In this TIPS, I will show you how to quickly draw a cartoon background using a perspective ruler.

 Please try this method once!

-Below is a double-speed video of the entire background drawing process drawn with this TIPS.
+Below is a double-speed video of the entire process of background drawing drawn with this TIPS.

 Please see here if you like.